leechee/MNIST-Multilayer-Perceptron/README.md

 ![[mnist]](assets/mnist.png)

 The MNIST database is a large database of handwritten digits that is commonly used for training various image processing systems.
 It contains 60,000 training images and 10,000 testing images.
-I am still fixing the validation set for this model.

 ## Objective